 Microsoft’s Windows operating system has been an important part of the lives of the majority of PC users over the past decade.
 Before there was even a Mac OS, there was a Windows.
 And to this date, Windows is still largely leading the market when it comes to operating systems.
 In fact, it’s not even as much of a competition as you might think.
 As of October 2014, Windows owned a whopping 91.53% of the worldwide OS market share, while “cool guy” Mac held just 7.05% (and Linux had 1.41%).
+No matter what operating system you have, you’ll definitely want to take a look at some of the best free PC games.

 It looks as though the majority of users are using Windows 7, with 53.05% of Windows users using the software.
 Windows 8.1 is the latest version of Windows, and Microsoft is skipping a Windows 9 to go straight to a Windows 10 (wouldn’t it be better to completely re-brand and go with calling it Windows X)?
 So if you’re wondering “is there a windows 10,” yes there is.
 Either way, Windows 10 is on the way, but what exactly is Windows 10?